aka-tamagotchi/XIVChatTools/README.md

-# XIVChatTypeEx
+# XIVChatTools
 An extension library for dalamud plugins to allow for better chat parsing.

+Provides two classes, XIVChatFilter and XIVChatTypeEx.